-She and her husband, John, have 3 dogs (Baskerville, Bjorn & Madonna) and 5 cats (Lillie, Lola, Mrs. Stevens, Mr. Dagnabit & The Yeti).
+She and her husband John have 3 dogs (Betty, Delilah, & Tess) and 2 cats Tumbleturk and Mr. Dagnabit.
 In her spare time she enjoys reading, watching movies (old and new-she really loves Turner Classic Movie Channel and Movies & Music on the Lawn), yoga, going to see live music and spending time with her husband and their many beasts.

 Dr. Gretchen's favorite parts of working at ALVC are, 'I love the pets and their people.
 We truly have a wonderful clientele at Azalea Lakes.
 I also love the variety of patients/species that we see and serve here.
 And of course, I love our staff, many of whom have worked here for several years, which really says something about Dr. Suzie and her practice.'